A question I'm often asked by vaginismus sufferers is 'do vaginal dilators really work?'

 How people often THINK dilators work

 Many people believe that the benefit gained from the use of dilators is that they stretch the vaginal muscles and walls, making them more pliable.

-Your vagina is an organ that is naturally stretchy and flexible.
-By default, it is already perfectly capable of accommodating pretty much every penis size – it is only your unhelpful thinking that sabotages successful penetration.
-In the same way that our stomach doesn’t need to be stretched before a big meal.
+However, the reality is that your vagina is an organ that is naturally stretchy and flexible.
+By default, it is already perfectly capable of accommodating every penis size - it is only an unhelpful mindset that sabotages successful penetration.
+In the same way, our stomach muscles don not need to be stretched in order to contain a large meal.
 When our body is relaxed, it does the things we want it to do without even trying.

 I can compare the tensing up of the vaginal muscles to a dentist visit I had a few years ago to deal with an exposed nerve.
 It really wasn't as much fun as it sounds!
 As I sat in the chair, gripping the arm rest, I was closing my mouth when the dentist got near the offending tooth.
 I was imagining terrible pain and my body was responding accordingly.
 Not that I want to compare a visit to the dentist with having sex.
 The dentist is never fun, whereas sex should be 🙂

-Your vagina is doing the same in response to the catastrophic thoughts you are having about painful penetration … although you probably are unaware of those thoughts.
+Your vagina is doing the same in response to negative or catastrophic thoughts and beliefs you have about penetration ... although you may well be unaware of those thoughts - which is why the vaginal response can seem so involuntary and unconscious.

 The advice given for dilator use is to leave the dilator in your vagina to allow the body to get used to it.
 Again, it's not your body that is getting used to it - it's your mind.
 As soon as you remove the dilator your vagina goes back to the unstretched size it was before insertion.
 What actually should have (hopefully) changed is your BELIEF about how accommodating your vagina can be.
 Which leads me nicely to...